antofon/100-days-of-code/r3-log.md

 ### R3D3: June 3, 2018 Sunday
 More on Objects and Functions, specifically higher-order functions and concepts like closure.
 Interesting stuff, hopefully I can implement them in my upcoming projects!
 I've been brainstorming a lot lately

+### R3D4: June 4, 2018 Monday
+Learned about Build Tools like Grunt and Gulp and more on Functions/Objects